repath-project/repath-studio/CONTRIBUTING.md

 We try to follow the [Clojure Style Guide](https://guide.clojure.style/) as much as possible.

+An additional resource about [how to name Clojure functions by Stuart Sierra](https://stuartsierra.com/2016/01/09/how-to-name-clojure-functions).

 In addition to the [idiomatic names](https://guide.clojure.style/#idiomatic-names), we use the following conventions